yale-physics-wiki/yale-physics-wiki/docs/test.rst

 This is just a test.

-latex is inserted by :math::'asd'
+latex is inserted by :math::`dasd`